MahamCode/fabricBasic/README.md

 **For Integration with explorer:**
 - After running the chaincode, copy the organization file and paste it in explorer folder.
+- Useful commands while copying and deleting organizations folder:

+//it will delete the file
+sudo rm -rf organizations
+//it will copy the organizations folder sudo cp -r ../fabric-samples/test-network/organizations/ .

 - Do some change in docker-compose.yaml file and change the adminPrivate key in explorer/connection-profile/test-network.json

  **Invoke and query transaction in terminal:**